jdittrich/userNeedResearchBook/text/allURBook.md

-If you know that there is a »change color« function in the application and the user says: »Well; I am annoyed by that application – I'd like to change the colors there but these are fixed!« It may be tempting to
+If you know that there is a »change color« function in the application and the user says: »Well; I am annoyed by that application – I'd like to change the colors but they are fixed!« It may be tempting to
 say: »No, you can change it!«

 </div>